Portable Fire Extinguishers

-Fire Protection Testing can assist you in making the right choice.
+Fire Protection Team can assist you in making the right choice.
 We appreciate the opportunity to install, service, and test & inspect your portable fire extinguishers.
 Please contact us for more information.

 Fire Extinguisher Selection and Ratings

-Fire Protection Testing complies with NFPA 10, Standard for Portable Fire Extinguishers, which applies to the selection, installation, inspection, maintenance, and testing of portable fire extinguishing equipment.
+Fire Protection Team complies with NFPA 10, Standard for Portable Fire Extinguishers, which applies to the selection, installation, inspection, maintenance, and testing of portable fire extinguishing equipment.

 Fire extinguishers should be conspicuously located where they are readily accessible and immediately available in the event of a fire.
 They should also be located along normal paths of travel, including exits.
 The selection of extinguisher is independent of other fire protection equipment and is determined mostly by the type and size of fire most likely to occur, hazards in the area, and whether or not energized electrical equipment is in the area.